dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 {{% notice "note" %}}
 If the number of replicas is 2N + 1, up to **N servers** can go offline without any impact on reads or writes.
+So, if there are 5 replicas, three must be online to avoid an impact to reads or writes.
 The total number of Zero and Alpha node replicas should be an odd number, as an even number of replicas will prevent consensus if nodes go offline (which will impact reads and writes).
 {{% /notice %}}